PaloAltoNetworks/terraform-aws-vmseries-modules/examples/vmseries_combined/README.md

 In a nutshell it means:

-- Multiple Application VPCs can be secured using a single Security VPC.
-Therefore these form a hub and spoke model, where the Security VPC is the hub and the Application VPCs are the spokes.
+- A single Security VPC can protect multiple Application VPCs.
+Therefore these form the hub and spokes model, where the Security VPC is the hub and the Application VPCs are the spokes.
 - This case is simplified to a single App1 VPC, but readily extendedable to multiple Application VPCs.
 - The outbound dataplane traffic traverses the transit gateway (TGW) and the gateway load balancer (GWLB).